SamsungLabs/fcaf3d/README.md

 The metrics are obtained in 5 training runs followed by 5 test runs.
 We report both the best and the average values (the latter are given in round brackets).

 For `VoteNet` and `ImVoteNet`, we provide the configs and checkpoints with our Mobius angle parametrization.
-For `ImVoxelNet`, please refer to the [imvoxelnet](https://github.com/saic-vul/imvoxelnet) repository as it is not currently supported in `mmdetection3d`.
+For `ImVoxelNet`, please refer to the [imvoxelnet](https://github.com/saic-vul/imvoxelnet) repository as it is not currently supported in `mmdetection3d` for indoor datasets.
 Inference speed (scenes per second) is measured on a single NVidia GTX1080Ti.

 **FCAF3D**